Super Cup 2019: Jorge Costa - Mumbai City had a tremendous ISL season | Goal.com

 Super Cup 2019: Jorge Costa - Mumbai City FC had a tremendous ISL season

-Mumbai City FC enter the 2019 Super Cup after making a run to the semi-final in the recently concluded Indian Super League (ISL) season
+Mumbai City FC enter the 2019 Super Cup after making a run to the semi-finals in the recently concluded Indian Super League (ISL) season.

 Ahead of their clash against Chennaiyin FC on Friday, the Mumbai side's head coach Jorge Costa has stressed that his boys had a campaign to be proud of in the ISL.